-Taking the \ntrainmol molecules from our training set, we use SMARTS descriptors\cite{noauthor_notitle_1997} and RDKit Substructure Matching \cite{noauthor_rdkit_nodate} to identify the atoms belonging to common molecular motifs, finding approximately 70'000 motifs.
-Details of this procedure and our table of SMARTS strings are given in \appref{si:rdkit} and \tabref{tab:smarts}, respectively.
-For each motif, we determine the effective cohesive interaction $\tbysig$ as the average of all atomic contributions found using \eqref{eq:bya} and \eqref{eq:tbya}.\footnote{The lattice energy of the crystal is not the sum of these motif contributions, as 1) both are averaged quantities, and 2) a single crystal may have multiple overlapping motifs.}
+\paragraph*{Visualizing the Contributions of Different Motifs} Taking the \ntrainmol molecules from our training set, we use SMARTS descriptors\cite{noauthor_notitle_1997} and RDKit Substructure Matching \cite{noauthor_rdkit_nodate} to identify the atoms belonging to common molecular motifs, finding \allN~motifs.
+Details of this procedure and our table of SMARTS strings are given in Appendix B3 and Table S3, respectively.
+For each motif, we determine the effective cohesive interaction $\tbysig$ as\footnote{The lattice energy of the crystal is not the sum of these motif contributions, as 1) both are averaged quantities, and 2) a single crystal may have overlapping motifs.}

-We plot the span of lattice energy contributions for motifs with greater than 200 instances in the dataset in \figref{fig:violin}\footnote{ We have included a similar figure with the full span of molecular motifs in \figref{fig:full_violin}}.
-The functional groups are arranged in order of increasing average cohesive interactions, from carboxylates and quaternary ammonium groups (both found in several zwitterionic molecules) to oxygen atoms found in aromatic rings.
-We see a clear trend in the nature of the functional groups from left to right.
-On the left (the motifs leading to the strongest intermolecular interactions), there are groups typically associated with hydrogen bonding (\eg carboxyls and waters) and charged groups found in zwitterionic molecules (\eg NH$_3^+$ and carboxylates).
-As we move to the right, the molecular motifs are, on average, weakly binding, with the largest range of interactions coming from the most broadly-defined groups, including the alkanes, alkenes, and carbons or nitrogens in aromatic rings.
+We plot the span of lattice energy contributions for motifs with greater than 200 instances in the dataset in \figref{fig:violin}.
+The functional groups are arranged in order of increasing average cohesive interactions.
+Nearly all functional groups, on average, are stabilizing, although we see a clear trend in the nature of the functional groups from left to right.
+On the left (the motifs leading to the strongest intermolecular interactions), there are groups typically associated with hydrogen bonding (\eg carboxyls and waters).
+As we move to the right, the molecular motifs are, on average, weakly binding, with the largest range of interactions coming from the most broadly-defined groups, including the alkanes, alkenes, and benzene-like rings.